NeelShah18/emot/README.rst

-emo
+emot
 =====

-emo is python library to extract emoji and emoticons from text(string)
+emot is python library to extract emoji and emoticons from text(string)

 Compatibility